SlothHole/Simage/README.md

 # Simage

-Local pipeline for extracting AI image metadata and normalizing into SQLite.
+Local pipeline for extracting AI image metadata and normalizing into SQLite with a full UI.

 ## Layout